jamescurran/jamescurran.github.io/_posts/2007-02-05-c-code-adding-skip-first-to-foreach.md

 ---
 layout: post
 title: C# Code:Adding Skip First to Foreach
-categories: code c# .net programming generics-without-collections
+categories: code csharp .net programming generics-without-collections
-tags: code c# .net programming generics-without-collections
+tags: code csharp .net programming generics-without-collections
 ---

 A couple years back, I made a [proposal online](http://groups.google.com/group/microsoft.public.dotnet.languages.csharp/browse_thread/thread/412fd19c65ea81de) for a new feature in C#.
 It gathered some interest in the newsgroup.
 I later emailed it to someone on the C# team at Microsoft (I believe it was [Eric Gunnerson](http://blogs.msdn.com/ericgu/default.aspx) but I'd really have to look it up), who emailed back a very nice response saying basically, "We thought about something like this, but decided again it, because it can be done with the Iterators we're adding to C# v2.0".